A criminal defense lawyer who prioritizes justice will explore every available legal option when vigorously defending a client.

 Even if you do qualify for the public defender, your case will be one of many handled by their office.
 Budgetary concerns, time constraints, and conflict rules might prevent you from receiving the best legal advice for your case.

 Speak with a Nebraska criminal defense lawyer Tom Petersen before you try to represent yourself or ask for a public defender.
 Talking with Tom might make the greatest difference for you in the long run.

 With a history of litigating over 6,000 criminal cases, Tom has the experience, aggressiveness, and dedication to helping protect your rights.
-Call Tom Petersen and Petersen Criminal Law today at 402-509-8070 for a free consultation.
+Contact Tom online or call 402-509-8070 today for a free consultation.